TOP

 Perlegos Family Wine Co. co-owner/grower John Perlegos pouring his Clements Hills-Lodi-grown Zinfandel at the ZAP Grand Tasting.

 This past Saturday (January 27), ZAP held its annual "Grand Tasting" in San Francisco.
 More diehard Zinfandel lovers can recall the first ten or twenty years of this yearly gathering as more of a wild and delirious party than a civilized tasting.
-This is what happens when hundreds of different bottlings are poured, most of them made in super-ripe styles and finished with 15%, 16%, even over 17% alcohol.
+This is what happens when hundreds of different bottlings are poured, most of them made in super-ripe styles and finished with 15%, 16%, and even over 17% alcohol.

 2024's ZAP gathering was less of a rave and more of a soirée.
-There were smiles, murmurs and discussions rather than madding crowds afflicted by uncontrollable laughter.
+There were smiles, murmurs, and discussions rather than madding crowds afflicted by uncontrollable laughter.
 Just twenty years ago glasses used to fall to the floor every few minutes, and Zin lovers would cheer.
-This year... no broken glass, no cheers, no craziness.
+This year... no broken glass, no cheers, and no craziness.

 Longtime Zinfandel lovers at the 2024 ZAP Grand Tasting.

 Does this mean Zinfandel is no longer "fun?"
-No. Good wine is alway fun, but also something that stimulates the mind, not deadens it.
+No. Good wine is always fun, but also something that stimulates the mind, not deadens it.
 Zinfandel, in other words, is now considered a serious wine, which it has always deserved to be.

 Zinfandel belongs.
 Not just in California, but also among the great wines of the world.